yoonjk/VAD-VAR-Workshop/Maximo/APPLICATION-SUITE.md

     <img width="1192" alt="15-mas" src="https://user-images.githubusercontent.com/40394344/226046435-747c7fd3-15ec-4dda-ba6a-a48fef4d7f50.png">

 12. On the **Pump Alerts** tab, notice that there is an alert named **VELOCITYX_Alert_KMeans_Anomaly** for **PMPDEVICE005**.
+**NOTE**: New alerts are generated frequently.
+You may need to filter on you may need to filter by "005" int he Search textbox to find it.
+But we will be working with PMPDEVICE005.

     <img width="1357" alt="16-mas" src="https://user-images.githubusercontent.com/40394344/226047407-3464b32a-bb87-4484-93e6-ab0a10a940d8.png">

     Traditional threshold-based alerts can be overwhelming; Maximo Monitor uses Artificial Intelligence (AI) powered anomaly alerts to remove the false positives.
 The Operations Manager decided to investigate the PMPDEVICE005 pump further.

 13. Click on the **Show sidebar** icon to expand it **(A)**.
 14. Expand the **Pump** category by clicking on the **dropdown arrow** to see the full list of pumps in this category **(B)**.

     <img width="1181" alt="17-mas" src="https://user-images.githubusercontent.com/40394344/226047799-46960d66-86a6-40c8-bdcc-86e38a87351d.png">

 15. Click on the **PMPDEVICE005** from the expanded list to bring up its dashboard on the right side of the page (If you don't see PMPDEVICE005 listed, scroll down the pump list until you find it).
-Collapse the left sidebar to view the dashboard in the full view mode.
+Collapse the left sidebar to view the dashboard in the full view mode.  🟢

     <img width="1139" alt="18-mas" src="https://user-images.githubusercontent.com/40394344/226048644-9b1e076b-9e18-4834-a91e-807ce70cc234.png">